H.R.6 - SUPPORT for Patients and Communities Act115th Congress (2017-2018)

 Medicaid Institutes for Mental Disease Are Decisive in Delivering Inpatient Treatment for Individuals but Opportunities for Needed Access are Limited without Information Needed about Facility Obligations Act or the Medicaid IMD ADDITIONAL INFO Act

 (Sec.
-5012) The Medicaid and Children's Health Insurance Program (CHIP) Payment and Access Commission must report on information relating to services for Medicaid enrollees who are patients in institutions for mental diseases (IMDs), including the number and type of IMDs in each sampled state, services offered, and funding sources.
+5012) The Medicaid and Children's Health Insurance Program (CHIP) Payment and Access Commission must report on information relating to services for Medicaid enrollees who are patients in IMDs, including the number and type of IMDs in each sampled state, services offered, and funding sources.

 (Sec.
 5022) CHIP plans must cover mental health and substance-use disorder services.
 Financial requirements and treatment limitations applicable to such services shall not differ from those applicable to other medical services under CHIP.